bigchao8/Opencv-ImageBase/README.md

 --resizeout to scale down the image.

 --debug program debug mode.

-'/n'Debug and output parameters are optional
+Debug and output parameters are optional